brian6484/CSKnowledge/Operating System/Linux/Memory/Pages.md

 # Clean Pages vs Dirty Pages vs Active Pages in Linux Memory Management
 ## Page Basics

-First, understand that Linux divides memory into **pages** (typically 4KB chunks).
+First, understand that Linux divides memory into **pages** (typically 4KB fixed-size blocks of memory).
 The kernel tracks different types of pages based on their state and usage.

 ---
 ## Clean Pages